icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 Key components of ICRC-72 include:
 - **Publishers** who generate and send messages to Broadcasters.
 - **Broadcasters** who receive messages from Publishers and distribute them to all registered Subscribers.
-When a Broadcaster relays an event to a different subnet it is referred to as an **Event Relayer**.
+When a Broadcaster sends an event notification to a broadcaster on a different subnet it is referred to as an **Event Relayer**.
 - **Subscribers** who listen for messages of interest from Broadcasters and process them accordingly.
 - **Orchestrator** who manages network topography, subscriptions, publications, and assignments.